 ALXN1840 (WTX101), an innovative product candidate that addresses the underlying cause of Wilson disease, is a first-in-class oral copper-binding agent with a unique mechanism of action and ability to access and bind copper from serum and promote its removal from the liver.

 ALXN1840 is in Phase III development as a treatment for Wilson disease.
-In addition, ALXN1840 has received Fast Track designation in the U.S. and ODD for the treatment of Wilson disease in the U.S. and EU.
+In addition, ALXN1840 has received Fast Track designation in the U.S.

 ALXN1830 (SYNT001)